adrienjt/redux-data-structures/README.md

 }
 ```

 A list can be used as a queue or stack. `enqueueActionTypes` and `pushActionTypes` add items to the list, using the `itemGetter`.
-The default `itemGetter` adds the [Flux Action Standard](https://github.com/acdlite/flux-standard-action) `payload` to the list.
+The default `itemGetter` adds the [Flux Standard Action](https://github.com/acdlite/flux-standard-action) `payload` to the list.

 ### Map